 I grabbed those scissors like I was pulling a pair of taped brass knucks out of my tights [over-exaggerated reach down the front of his jeans and everybody’s looking and they don’t think I’m gonna do it.
 I grab that fuckin’ tail and I lift it up and I just went WHACK [chops it off] and the whole plane just erupted, like ‘YEEEEEEEEEEEAAAAAAHHHH!!!!’“

 “I’ve never seen anyone [who is] so drunk and pilled-up, look at himself as we’re going through security and saw the mirror’s reflection…it was like something out of a movie.
-He went [sleepily raises hand to fluff up hair at the back, only to find nothing].
+He went [sleepily raises a hand to fluff up hair at the back, only to find nothing].
 He popped out, like stone-cold sober – ‘MUTHAFFFF….’ – this is going through customs!
-Now Michael Hayes – he’s fuckin’ red – wants to fight people in customs.
+Now, Michael Hayes – he’s fuckin’ red – wants to fight people in customs.
 You’re talking U.S agents!

 And nobody stooges ‘Pac…nobody snitches on him.
 Because nobody liked [Hayes]…”

 JIM ROSS (statement in the ‘Ross Report’ on WWE.com):

 “The [plane ride from hell] flight was about seven hours in length and at times was low-lighted by a handful of people who consumed too much alcohol and consequently acted like children whose parents were away and left the liquor cabinet unlocked.
 The conduct of this inebriated minority was unacceptable and will not be tolerated.
 Procedures have been put in place to ensure such conduct does not occur in the future.”

 “Vince could’ve gotten in a lot of trouble.
 [He was] technically in charge of a plane.
 Someone could have died on that flight…”

 THE PLANE RIDE FROM HELL – THE AFTERMATH